SauloPM/jcabogada/wp-content/plugins/duplicate-page/readme.txt

 ## How to use

 1. First Activate Plugin.
-2. Go Select to Duplicate Page settings Menu from Settings Tab and savings settings .
+2. Go Select to Duplicate Page settings Menu from Settings Tab and savings settings.
-1. Then Create New Post/Page Or Use old.
+1. Then Create New Post/Page or Use old.
 2. After click on duplicate this link, then duplicate post/ page will be created and saved as draft,publish,pending,private depending upon settings.

 == Screenshots ==